Enriques surfaces with normal K3-like coverings: Introduction

 For Enriques surfaces $Y$, the numerically trivial part $P=\Pic^\tau_{Y/k}$ of the Picard scheme is a group scheme of order two.
 By the Tate--Oort classification of finite group schemes of prime order \cite{Tate; Oort 1970}, there are three possibilities in characteristic $p=2$.
 In the case where the group scheme $P$ is unipotent, one says that $Y$ is a \emph{simply-connected Enriques surface}.
 These surface come along with a torsor $\epsilon:X\ra Y$ with respect to the Cartier dual $G=\underline{\Hom}(P,\GG_m)$, which here indeed is a local group scheme.
 The torsor takes over the role of the universal covering, and is therefore called the \emph{K3-like covering}.
 This is very adept terminology, because the K3-like covering has the same cohomological properties of a K3 surface, yet is never a smooth surface.

-The goal of this paper is to study K3-like coverings $X$, and the ensuing simply connected Enriques surfaces $Y$.
-These where studied, among others, by Bombieri and Mumford \cite{Bombieri; Mumford 1976}, Blass \cite{Blass 1982}, Lang \cite{Lang 1983, Lang 1988}, Cossec and Dolgachev \cite{Cossec; Dolgachev 1989}, Ekedahl and Shepherd-Barron \cite{Ekedahl; Shepherd-Barron 2004} in the non-normal case, Ekedahl, Hyland and Shepherd Barron \cite{Ekedahl; Hyland; Shepherd-Barron 2012} in the normal case, Katsura and Kondo \cite{Katsura; Kondo 2014}, and Liedtke \cite{Liedtke 2015}.
+The goal of this paper is to analyze the structure of K3-like coverings $X$, and the ensuing simply connected Enriques surfaces $Y$.
+These where already investigated, among others, by Bombieri and Mumford \cite{Bombieri; Mumford 1976}, Blass \cite{Blass 1982}, Lang \cite{Lang 1983, Lang 1988}, Cossec and Dolgachev \cite{Cossec; Dolgachev 1989}, Ekedahl and Shepherd-Barron \cite{Ekedahl; Shepherd-Barron 2004} in the non-normal case, Ekedahl, Hyland and Shepherd Barron \cite{Ekedahl; Hyland; Shepherd-Barron 2012} in the normal case, Katsura and Kondo \cite{Katsura; Kondo 2015}, and Liedtke \cite{Liedtke 2015}.
 There are, however, many open foundational questions.
 In this paper, we shall concentrate on \emph{normal K3-like coverings}, although we take care that our theory works in general.
 An open question was whether non-rational singularities could appear on a K3-like covering $X$.
 One main result of this paper is that they do:

-\begin{maintheorem} {\rm (Compare Theorem \ref{existence K3-like II}.)} There are normal K3-like coverings $X$ containing an elliptic double point, which is obtained from the contraction of a rational cuspidal $(-1)$-curve. \end{maintheorem}
+\begin{maintheorem} {\rm (Compare Theorem \ref{existence K3-like II})} There are normal K3-like coverings $X$ containing an elliptic double point, which is obtained from the contraction of a rational cuspidal $(-1)$-curve. \end{maintheorem}

-We actually give a systematic way to produce normal K3-like coverings, not bases on explicit equations, but by a procedure of Frobenius base-change combined with flops.
+We actually give a systematic way to produce normal K3-like coverings, not based on techniques using explicit equations and rational vector fields, but on a procedure combining Frobenius base-changes with flops, a method borrowed from the birational geometry of higher-dimensional varieties.
 If a non-rational singularity appears, the situation is rather special:

-\begin{maintheorem} {\rm (Compare Theorem \ref{unique elliptic singularity}.)} If a normal K3-like covering $X$ contains a non-rational singularity, then there are no other singularities on $X$. \end{maintheorem}
+\begin{maintheorem} {\rm (Compare Theorem \ref{unique elliptic singularity})} If a normal K3-like covering $X$ contains a non-rational singularity, then there are no other singularities on $X$. \end{maintheorem}